jasj/ApprizDemo/doc/bindClient.md

 products|productObject|yes|[see details below]()

 ###productObject
-the products are given by an associative array that must to follow the next structure
+the products are given by an associative array that must follow the next structure
 > *productName*:*productType*